-These data sources will help you get any data you require quickly and efficiently:
+These additional sources will help you get any data you require quickly and efficiently:

-Explore as many of these sources as you can, and find all the relevant data you need before moving on to the next steps below.
+Explore as many of these sources as you can, and find all the relevant data you need before moving on to the next steps.

-Here are some important parts of the structure you mustn’t forget when creating an infographic:
+Here are some important parts of the structure you must not forget when creating an infographic:

-- Sources and footnotes about where you sourced your data
+- sources and footnotes about your data sources.

 4. Create a wireframe

-In this step, you should decide what are the elements that you need and where they should be placed.
-Your wireframe is an excellent way to create a visual roadmap and let you know how your text and data will be illustrated, as well as to determine at which point you have to grab the attention of the reader with visuals.
+In this step, you should decide on the elements you need, and where they should be placed.
+Your wireframe is an excellent way to create a visual roadmap, and lets you know how your text and data will be illustrated.
+It also helps to determine at which point you have to grab the attention of the reader with visuals.

 The following elements must be a part of your wireframe, and almost all infographics follow this structure:

 Infographics must be eye-catching and attention-holding for readers.
-A color scheme can bring forward or obscure the information on the infographic.
+A color scheme and a font type can bring forward or obscure the information on the infographic.

-For example, you can’t put dark text on a dark background, or light text on a light background because nobody will be able to read it.
-To ensure good readability, always make sure your contrast is on point.
-Your colors should complement the content, text, and any images you have included.
-Here are the guidelines for choosing a color scheme for your infographic:
+To ensure good readability, always make sure the contrast is on point.
+Colors should complement the content, text, and any images you have included.
+Here are a couple of options for choosing a color scheme for your infographic.

 - Use free online tools to choose the best colors.
-The most common tool for this is the Color Scheme Designer website.
+The most common tool for this is the Paletton (formerly, Color Scheme Designer).
 This free tool will give you plenty of options to help decide on your color scheme.
 You can also try out Colormind, an AI-powered color palette generator.

 6. Design the infographic

-Creating every element in an infographic is not feasible and it consumes a lot of time and workforce.
+Creating every element in an infographic is not feasible, and it consumes a lot of manhours.
 So the designers will often modify stock images and downloadable vector images, rather than create everything from scratch.

 7. Promote your killer infographics

-Usually, all outreach processes start with the prospect collection.
-Sites that have already published similar infographics are a good place to pitch your infographic to.
+All outreach processes usually start with prospect collection.
+Sites that have already published similar infographics are good places to pitch your infographic.
 To find these kinds of sites you can use the ‘reverse image search’ function on Google.

 Here are some steps to do infographic outreach effectively:

-- Send some polite follow-ups until you get your first response (maximum 2 followups; don’t irritate others by continuously mailing them)
+- send some polite follow-ups until you get your first response (maximum 2 follow-ups; don’t irritate others by mailing them repeatedly)

 With the emergence of new technologies and social media, there is a drastic decrease in the attention span of viewers, and more people prefer visual elements over written content.

-Infographic is the best method to convey a large data clearly and precisely into the audience mind.
-Because of its small size and compatibility on mobile devices, we can say that the infographic is an ongoing trend in content marketing industry that will lead its success in the coming years also.
+An infographic is the best method to convey large data clearly and precisely to your audience.
+Because of its small size and compatibility with mobile devices, we can say that the infographic is an ongoing trend in the content marketing industry, one that will lead to its success in the coming years as well.